FUNDAMENTAL RIGHTS FOR ANIMALS

 The right to receive appropriate medical care without delay includes a quick diagnosis and the necessary treatments.
 The responsibility for seeking treatment lies with the caretaker of the animal, whereas and the veterinarian or other medical professional is responsible for the treatment itself.
 In other words, the right presupposes active measures to secure the health and safety of an animal that is dependent on the care of a human being.
 This includes also pre-emptive measures regarding animal diseases, the living environment of the animal and treatment practices.
 Pre-emptive protection of animals and active measures when the animal’s condition so requires are an essential part of the overall securing of the animal’s welfare.

 The responsibility for continuing the appropriate treatment in the premises after the veterinary or other medical care is completed belongs to the caretaker.
 The animal must also be guaranteed peace and a chance to recover after treatment.

 Veterinary care and treatments must be such that they do not cause unnecessary pain or distress to the animal.
-When considering the different treatments available, the interests of the animal and of relieving the pain it feels must be central.
+When considering the different treatments available, the interests of the animal and of relieving the pain the animal feels must be central.
 Normally, a painless or the least painful procedure must take precedence, especially in situations where there is no available pain medication.
 Efforts must always be taken to alleviate the distress of the animal as much as possible.

 The fifth section pertains to animal breeding.
 In animal breeding, the starting point should always be the best interests of the animal and ensuring that the fundamental rights of animals are realized.
 Hence, the breeding must not cause harm to the welfare or health of animals.